Too Much Protein In Hair: How To Fix It

 The Reasons For Protein Overload Explained

 Protein overload occurs when you use too many protein-rich hair products.
-Shampoos, conditioners, hair masks, serums often contain keratin.
+Shampoos, conditioners, hair masks, serums often contain keratini XOne of the scleroproteins (structural fibrous proteins) that majorly make up human hair, nails, and skin. .
 Too much keratin in your hair follicles prevents water from penetrating the hair shafts, making the hair dry and brittle.

 If you notice a difference in texture, check your hair products to see if they contain any of the following: